Gahhh/mongo_magic/backend/README.md

 ## Question - Data Centre:
 We also collect the information about the data centre.
 The questions will base on the electricity consumption and any sustainability measures.
 Also, we will ask if the data centre has a NABERS Rating.
 NABERS is a performance-based national rating system that measures the environmental performance of existing buildings, tenancies and homes.
 We encourage the user to get a NABERS rating for their data centre, therefore, we will give more weightage on the NABERS rating.
 If the user doesn't have a NABERS rating, our evluation will be based on the electricity consumption and the sustainability measures.

+## Question - Cloud Services:
+We will ask if the user's organisation has cloud services.
+The leading cloud service providers AWS, Google Cloud and Microsoft Azure have planned to turn to 100% renewable energy by 2025, which is a significant milestone for the future of the cloud.
+Therefore, organisations who are planning to move further in sustainability should consider migrating all their servers, data centres to cloud.
+Due to that reason, we will heavliy reward in the assessment if the user has cloud services.